 A quick look around the web will show you that many well respected health experts feel that yes, making a child obese is indeed child abuse.

-Do negative food and exercise issues really abuse kids?
+Are negative food and exercise issues really abuse?

 Poor food choices on the part of parents and a lack of exercise because parents don’t encourage kids to be active can actually help to kill a child.
 Whether that’s certified child abuse is another issue, but here are some facts about the health risks…